The world's largest website

 small diameter nozzles when you cannot get a standard nozzle size as

-want to change to the correct consumables because "this is the way we have always done it"
+want to change to the correct consumables, because "this is the way we have always done it"

 The primary value of a weld is based on the wages paid the

-employee and the costs of the weld wires and gases used, The driving factor of weld costs is weld deposition rates provided by wire feed rates and the weld current delivered through that $1 contact tip.
+employee and the costs of the weld wires and gases used.
+The driving factor of weld costs is weld deposition rates provided by wire feed rates and the weld current delivered through that $1 contact tip.
+In North America you typically have an annual cost

 per-welder between $40,000 and and a $60,000.
 Without the